 AVoIP today sits at the core of an increasing number of corporate installations.
 In addition to the value they offer for presentation and collaboration in meeting spaces and conference rooms, the costs of developing and deploying compression technologies has substantially decreased, as have and the costs of purchasing and implementing network technologies.
 This makes the timing right for integrators and the enterprise-level tech managers serving the corporate market to accelerate away from more stringent circuit-based systems.

 Here are several key considerations to get the most out of enterprise-level AV over IP deployments.

 In new construction, one of the first questions is: will this be a 1Gb or 10Gb network?
 10Gb networks are costlier, and they offer the benefit of uncompressed video transport.
+(Advantages of a 10Gb Ethernet network backbone.)
 However, it’s not viable to continually expand video resolution without an eventual compression stage.
 Some AVoIP platforms perform very light compression—often referred to as visually lossless compression—where viewers can’t detect any artifacts in the image over less expensive 1Gb networks.

 AV over IP isn’t limited to new networks.
 In large facilities where the network infrastructure is already in place, AV over IP will operate over Category 5E cable, for example, eliminating the need to run Category 6 cabling.
 That reduces the investment both in new technology and the integration labor.

 Multicasting versus Unicasting